Baripada: Sunei Dam

 10 km distance from Kaptipada, Mayurbhanj.

 Haripur

 Haripur, earlier known as Hariharpur, was founded by Maharaja Harihar Bhanj in 1400 CE and remained as the capital of Bhanja Dynasty before it shifted to Baripada.
-Baidyanath Bhaanj, another ruler of the dynasty built a magnificent brick temple in honour of his tutelary God Rasika-raya.
+Baidyanath Bhanj, another ruler of the dynasty built a magnificent brick temple in honour of his tutelary God Rasika-raya.
 Though currently dilapidated, it is unique among the brick temples of Orissa.
 Towards the north to the courtyard of Rasikaraya temple lies the ruins of Ranihanspur (the inner apartment of the queen).

 Radhamohan temple is a brick-built rectangular temple nearby.

 Lulung

 This place is surrounded on three sides by hills of Similipal range.
 It is a popular place for picnicking, and tourists can purchase the stone utensils that are native to this place.

 Devagram

 Also known as Deogan, the river Sono flows close to the village.
 There are several ruins of old temples on the bank of the river.
 It is presumed that a change in the course of the river might have caused this destruction.
 The images of Ganesh and Parvati with Shiva Lingam and the eight-armed Chamunda on a heap of stone are found here.
 The sculpture of the Goddess and the pedestal are notable for their workmanship.
 Fragments of stone supposed to be parts of the ruins of Chamunda temple are still lying in the river bed.